Sunday, March 23, 2014

 Stuffing Ingredients:

-2 lbs. ground beef, lamb and/or pork (I used beef in this recipe)
+2 lbs. ground beef, lamb, pork or chicken (I like to use chicken in this recipe)

 1 cup finely chopped red onion (or 1/2 cup finely minced shallots)